 The Sports Hall is large and contains bleacher seating as well as a dividing curtain.
 In total the area is marked out for 8 badminton courts, 3 Basketball courts and an additional court to accommodate Hockey, Handball or Football.
 Swimming is to be provided by M&S Sports, who will offer Football too.
 The Pool is 25M.
 Kent has already enjoyed some success in inter-school leagues and competitions.
 External fields cover a large area of the campus, and include a 2G Astroturf Hockey Court, a 4G Astroturf Rugby Pitch and Football pitch.
 The school is keen to develop Hockey (which is often not continued at Secondary, arguably because DASSA (the sport’s regulatory body in UAE) have hitherto focused on Primary school Leagues ( JESS, Kings, Kent).
 Kent are keen to develop Hockey at a more senior level if they can and have attracted Youth and Adult Hockey Academies with the indoor and outdoor hockey facilities they offer.
 Similarly they are keen to develop Basketball and may well be the only School in Dubai able to offer facilities for a Basketball Tournament rather than the existing League game options.

-A stand-out feature of the school stems from its being structured to offer fully dual-stream International Baccalaureate/A’ Level post-16 provision in due course.
-We have strongly argued that schools exclusively offering the IB Diploma can place too significant academic demands on children and the initial launch of the school to provide A Levels is we think a good one.
-The IB Diploma will eventually compliment this provision for the very brightest, polymath, linguistically talented children.
-Eventually too, we would like to see all schools, including Kent, offer a technical stream so that every child can have an education best matched to their skills.
-The new British T Level would be an interesting addition to the Kent curriculum when it launches in 2020.
-It will be interesting to see whether the school picks up the challenge.
+A stand-out feature of the school stems from its being structured to offer fully dual-stream International Baccalaureate/A’ Level post-16 provision.
+We have strongly argued that schools exclusively offering the IB Diploma can place too significant academic demands on children and the initial launch of the school to provide A Levels was a good one.
+The IB Diploma compliments this provision for the very brightest, polymath, linguistically talented children.
+Today its breadth of qualification pathways we rate exceptional, with outstanding breadth of subject options offered across both its technical stream and academic stream qualification pathways.
+The new British T Level would be an interesting addition to the Kent curriculum when it becomes more established.

 More information on the breadth of GCSE and A’ Level provision can be found below.GCSE Kent College Dubai